KhaledHarthi/CarSteeringWheelPrediction/README.md

 ![](pics/architecture.png)

-<div style="text-align: justify">A <b>CNN-LSTM</b> model consists of two models.
+<p style='text-align: justify;'>A <b>CNN-LSTM</b> model consists of two models.
 First, the CNN model which takes the input images and perform feature extraction.
-Second, comes the RNN model which takes the feature map sequences produced by CNN and learn the patterns, hopefully this part will learn the dynamics of driving a car.</div>
+Second, comes the RNN model which takes the feature map sequences produced by CNN and learn the patterns, hopefully this part will learn the dynamics of driving a car.</p>

 The the input was splitted into a sequence of 15 consecutive images, the sequence at time t is the set of images {t, t-1, t-2 ... t-14}.
 The sequences was constructed first then shuffled since the data has a high correlation between adjacent samples, shuffling the training data was mandatory.
 The LSTM will see a sequence of 10 samples, since the other 5 will be eaten by the convolutional layers.